An extended Krylov subspace method for decoding edge-based compressed images by homogeneous diffusion: Decoding by the extended Krylov subspace method

 We illustrate the bound and the necessity of the scaling numerically.
 We use an all-white square grey-scale picture of size $1024 \times 1024$.
 The Canny-like edge detector then produces the mask with all boundary pixels set to one and all interior points set to zero.
 That is, the compressed picture has a white boundary and all pixels in the interior are black.
 For this simple example, the solution of the inpainting by the heat equation can be computed at any time $t>0$ by fast transforms.
-In figure~\ref{errorbound}, we show the error bound of theorem~\ref{Kryapproxext} with the optimal choices of $\gamma$ according to table~\ref{tab:errphi} as a black solid line and the error of the approximation with respect to the Krylov subspace $\mathcal{E}_{m}((\tilde{\gamma}I-A)^{-1},\vec{b})$ with $\tilde{\gamma}=\gamma_{\mbox{ opt}} \slash t$ as in the theorem as green circle-marked line for $t=25$, $t=10^3$, $t=10^5$, and $t=10^7$, respectively.
+In Figure~\ref{errorbound}, we show the error bound of Theorem~\ref{Kryapproxext} with the optimal choices of $\gamma$ according to Table~\ref{tab:errphi} as a black solid line and the error of the approximation with respect to the Krylov subspace $\mathcal{E}_{m}((\tilde{\gamma}I-A)^{-1},\vec{b})$ with $\tilde{\gamma}=\gamma_{\mbox{ opt}} \slash t$ as in the theorem as green circle-marked line for $t=25$, $t=10^2$, and $t=10^4$, respectively.
 The red diamond-marked line corresponds to the extended Krylov subspace $\mathcal{E}_m((I-A)^{-1},\vec{b})$.
 That is, $\gamma$ is set to one and not scaled.
 For $t=25$, the approximation for small dimensions of the space with $\gamma$ fixed to one is clearly worse than the error bound in contrast to the properly scaled Krylov subspace.
-For $t=10^3$, $t=10^5$, and $t=10^7$, the approximation of the space with $\gamma$ fixed to one does not improve for larger dimensions of the Krylov subspace, either.
-For $t=10^7$ the approximation in the extended Krylov subspace with optimal $\gamma$ approximates the steady state, and here the worst-case error bound of theorem~\ref{Kryapproxext} is clearly too pessimistic.
-The Krylov subspace method reveals another of its strengths, the fact that these approximations are nearly optimal and can therefore be significantly better than worst-case error bounds.
+For $t=10^2$, and $t=10^4$, the approximation of the space with $\gamma$ fixed to one does not improve for larger dimensions of the Krylov subspace, either.

-Since the eye can not distinguish very small deviations, the error bound in theorem~\ref{Kryapproxext} and our experiment suggest that an extended Krylov subspace of a small dimension is sufficient for image processing purposes.
-This will be confirmed in section~\ref{sec:numex} by numerical experiments with real pictures.
+Since the eye can not distinguish very small deviations, the error bound in Theorem~\ref{Kryapproxext} and our experiment suggest that an extended Krylov subspace of a small dimension and with the optimal choice of $\gamma$ is sufficient for image processing purposes.
+This will be confirmed in Section~\ref{sec:numex} by numerical experiments with real pictures.